FadyZarif/social_app/README.md

 # social app

 This is Social Media App built with Flutter and Firebase with bloc state management.
-The app provides users with a clean and intuitive UI/UX and offers end-to-end encryption chat, dynamic links, adding new posts or stories, and much more.
+The app provides users with a clean and intuitive UI/UX and offers chat, dynamic links, adding new posts or stories, and much more.

 ## Features:
 1. Authentication & User Profile